clkim/DeepLearningPython35/README.md

 is still running).

 ##### Public Service Announcement
-It looks like my installed Docker Desktop 4.24.0 (122432) for Mac has an issue tracked here [Docker does not recover from resource saver mode](https://github.com/docker/for-mac/issues/6933); see my work-around below.
+It looks like my installed Docker Desktop 4.24.2 (124339) for Mac has an issue tracked here [Docker does not recover from resource saver mode](https://github.com/docker/for-mac/issues/6933); see my work-around below.
-If you are using Mac but not on macOS Monterey (version 12) or later, it seems that Docker Desktop 4.25.0 is not available, so try downloading 4.24.x and do my work-around.
+If you are using Mac but not on macOS Monterey (version 12) or later, it seems that Docker Desktop 4.25.0+ is not available, so try downloading latest 4.24.x and do my work-around.
-Otherwise, download the latest version (currently 4.28.0) and hopefully the issue has been fixed.
+Otherwise, download at least version 4.34.2 which reportedly fixes the issue.
-I'm staying on Docker Desktop 4.24.0 since my Mac is on Big Sur (version 11); will be getting a new Mac soon :)
+I'm staying on Docker Desktop 4.24.2 since my Mac is on Big Sur (version 11); will be getting a new Mac soon :)

 The workaround for me is: As soon as Docker Desktop starts, open Settings (wheel icon on top right) > left menu > Resources | Advanced
 >Scroll down to Resource Saver > unset Enable Resource Saver > click Apply & restart button.